Uncovering the Origins of the Word 'Plumber' in Exploring Plumbing

 What are some common plumbing problems that homeowners have to face?

-Common plumbing problems are leaky faucets, clogged drainage, running toilets, low water pressure, and sewer line problems.
+Common plumbing problems are leaky faucets, clogged drainage, running toilets, low water pressure and sewer line problems.

-What should I be looking for when hiring the services of a plumber?
+What should I be looking for when hiring an plumber?

 How can I prevent plumbing problems in my home?